arulnidhii/Mindful-Moment-Complete/README.md

 **Mindful Moment** represents a paradigm shift in mental wellness apps, combining sophisticated pattern recognition with premium user experience design.
 Our proprietary engines and intelligent UI systems create a truly unique platform that helps users not just track their moods, but understand and optimize their emotional patterns for better mental health outcomes.

 *Built with ❤️ for mental wellness and user privacy.*

+## 🔒 Privacy FAQ

+- Is the app completely offline?
+  - Individual use: Yes.
+All logging, analysis, insights, and notifications are on-device.
+Internet is not required.
+  - Partner Connect: Partially online.
+Insight generation remains on-device, but the curated result (type, text, emoji, optional highlights) is sent via Firestore so your partner can receive it.
+If offline, personal logging still works; partner delivery waits until you’re online (currently re-generated on next qualifying save; optional outbox can be added).

+- Do you upload my journal notes or raw mood history?
+  - No. Only the curated insight text and minimal metadata are shared when Partner Connect is enabled.

+- Can I use the app entirely without Partner Connect?
+  - Absolutely.
+Partner Connect is optional.
+The app is a complete individual wellness tool on its own.

+- What partner data is stored in Firestore?
+  - Minimal linkage docs (connectionRequests and users/<uid>.partner) and the curated insight records for delivery to the partner.

+- Can I disconnect a partner later?
+  - Yes.
+Removing the partner link stops further deliveries.
+Existing delivered insights remain on the recipient’s device history unless they choose to clear it.

 ```